Bobukanator/briandlawrence/README.md

 NUXT Version of the Interview Assistant originally designed and implemented 2012-2018 as part of Career Boot Camp Coaches LLC.
 This project is currently live hosted by vercel.com here: http://careerinformatics.com/

-## career assist
+## resume ats advisor
 https://github.com/BrianDLawrence/careeradvisor
 NUXT 3 Version of interview assist but with a focus on Job and Resume Skill Scanner + integration with ChatGPT to help further analyze and provide guidance to the user
-Currently hosted on Vercel here: https://careeradvisor.vercel.app/
+Currently hosted on Vercel here: https://resume-ats.com/

 ## powerful questions
 https://github.com/BrianDLawrence/powerfulquestions